wdmartins/pi-robot-car/README.md

 Credit: [UCTRONICS](https://www.uctronics.com/)

-The purpose of this project is to replace the C++ UCTRONICS Raspberry PI Robot Car server that controls the hardware by a [Node.js](https://nodejs.org/en/) version.
+The purpose of this project is to replace the [C language UCTRONICS Raspberry PI Robot Car server](https://github.com/UCTRONICS/UCTRONICS_Smart_Robot_Car_RaspberryPi) that controls the hardware by a [Node.js](https://nodejs.org/en/) version.

 The requirements are:

-* All original features are functional (except bluetooth remote control).
+* With the exception of bluetooth remote control, all original features are functional.
 * Control over the internet using secure connection is possible.
-* Open source, of course.
 * Focus is on the server running on Node.js (Although a basic Vue.js UI is provided for demostration purposes).
 * Compatibility with UCTRONICS mobile app is not required.
+* Open source, of course.

+The instructions below assume you already setup your Raspberry PI with Debian, and the following software is already installed.
+In parenthesis the versions this project has been tested the last time.

+* Debian (jester)
+* git (2.20.1)
+* npm (6.14.5)
+* node (v12.8.2)
+* vue-cli (4.4.6)

 ## Required materials